Shufflecake: Plausible Deniability for Multiple Hidden Filesystems on Linux: The `Legacy' Shufflecake Scheme

 \subsubsection{Home alone.}

 In normal operating conditions, when not confronted with the adversary, the recommended course of action for the user is to unlock all the volumes present on the device, in order to prevent data corruption as explained before.
-The reason behind the design choice of chaining the volumes into a linked list to help the user in that regard: this way, the user is able to open all volumes by just providing the password to $V_\ell$.
-In our implementation, this is actually the mandated semantic of the \texttt{open} operation: the user only provides the password of the \emph{last} volume they want to open, the previous ones are automatically opened.
-Other implementations are of course free to ignore the $\mathtt{\mathsf{VMK}}_{i-1}$ field in the volume header, and give more flexibility to the user, if aware of the risks entailed.
+The reason behind the design choice of chaining the volumes into a linked list to help the user in that regard: this way, the user is able to open all volumes by just providing the password to $\V_{\Nvol-1}$.
+In our implementation, this is actually the mandated semantic of the \sflcopen operation: the user only provides the password of the \emph{last} volume they want to open, the previous ones are {\sflcopen}ed automatically.
+Other implementations might opt instead to ignore the $\VMK_{i-1}$ field in the volume header, and give more flexibility to the user, if aware of the risks entailed.